deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](charts/charts_8_0.png)

-> 🔼 The chart compares the FID scores of ECT and SCT models over training iterations for both 1-step and 2-step generation, showing SCT's superior convergence speed and performance.
+> 🔼 The chart compares the FID scores of ECT and SCT models over training iterations for both 1-step and 2-step sampling, demonstrating SCT's faster convergence and superior performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: FID vs Training iterations.
 SCT has faster convergence speed and better performance upper bound than ECT.